-Celebrating its seventeenth year of service, The Micah Global Foundation brings experience of building long-term partnerships, mobilizing teams of volunteers to serve, and coordinating the leadership for these teams.
+Celebrating its 22nd year of service, The Micah Global Foundation brings experience of building long-term partnerships, mobilizing teams of volunteers to serve, and coordinating the leadership for these teams.

-Once there were two short-term missionaries who went out for ministry.
+Once there were two short-term missionaries who went out doing mission projects.
 The leader of the local church would not welcome them, told his church members not to offer them hospitality.
 A global church leader, who supported the short-termers, wrote the local leader personally, pleading for his cooperation, but to no avail.

 One man in that local church decided to support the short-term missionaries anyway.
 His name was Gaius.
 The unwelcoming leader was Diotrophes.
 And the church leader who sent the missionaries was the Apostle John.
 You can read all about it in his Third Epistle (III John).

 Why didn’t Diotrophes welcome the short-term missionaries?
 Perhaps he did not “believe in short-term missions”; that it is uneconomical to send people off for a short-term trip.

 The Apostle John begged to differ.
 John knew what Jesus had said about being a witness to the uttermost part of the earth.
 And he remembered what Jesus did: traveling from town to town.
 John knew that Jesus was a short-term missionary whose formal ministry on earth was but a few years.
 And that our ministry on this earth, no matter how long it feels to us, is in God’s eyes, incredibly short-term, although it cost Him the cross.

 Short-term missionaries do not have weeks or months to adjust to a new place; we have to hit the ground running.
 We know the fatigue of jet lag; of 24-hour flights.
 We know the challenges of not being known in the place that we go, of having to leave just when we have finally figured out how to get around.